yujiangxie/QuadSEM/README.md

 Yujiang Xie, Catherine A. Rychert, Nicholas Harmon, Qinya Liu, Dirk Gajewski; On‐the‐Fly Full Hessian Kernel Calculations Based upon Seismic‐Wave Simulations.
 Seismological Research Letters 2021; doi: https://doi.org/10.1785/0220200410

 # ====== QuadSEM-Q ======
-The visco-elastic version will be uploaded when the paper is ready for acceptance.
+The visco-elastic version will be uploaded with paper acceptance.

 Compared to the Specfem2D, which uses one model (e.g., one vp, vs, rho, Qk, and Qu value for each GLL point) for the simulations, while in the QuadSEM-Q, it uses two models (e.g., vp1,vp2, vs1,vs2, rho1,rho2, Qk1,Qk2, Qu1,Qu2, that is each GLL point has two values, instead of one).
 This can avoid the costing I/O communications between these fields in comparison to running the single Specfem2D twice in a parallel version.